kodeutility/fat-burn-bpm-calculator/README.md

 ## Calculation of bpm

-- The application takes age as input and calculates maximum heart rate and fat burning heart rate.
+- The application takes age as input and calculates maximum heart rate and fat burning heart rate in unit **bpm** (beats per minute).
 - Maximum heart rate is calculated using (206.9 - (0.67 * age))
 - Target fat burning heart rate is calculated using (0.65 * maximum heart rate)
 - Formulae are taken from **Med Sci Sports Exerc.** as mentioned in **"Data Structures and Algorithms in Python"** by